asvd/naturalScroll/README.md

 Objects in real life never stop or start moving instantly.
 Having this in mind, `natural scroll` performs the viewport scrolling smoothly and
 naturally: it starts and finishes the movement with zero speed and acceleration.
-If a running animation has not yet completed, but a new scrolling target is specified, `natural scroll` calculates the new animation frames so that the starting speed and acceleration correspond to the current frame of the running animation.
+If another scrolling target is specified while the currently running animation has not yet finished, `natural scroll` recalculates the remaining animation frames, so that the scrolling still continues smoothly, but reaches the new destination.
 The animation does not look slower, it just feels *better*.
 The user may not even notice the magic at all, but a good design should not be noticed.
 For him the scrolling becomes natural, comfortable and